Actipro/WPF-Controls/Documentation/topics/charts/getting-started.md

 This sample assumes the objects in the list each contain a property named `MyDateProperty` and `MyNumericProperty`, which are then used for the associated axis.

-> [!NOTE]
+> [!IMPORTANT]
 > If a list contains custom data objects but the index of each entry should be used as the X-values, leave out the `XPath` attribute and just specify the `YPath` to the data object's property that contains the value to display.

-Additional series can be added and they will all be rendered on the same chart using the same X and Y scales.
+Additional series can be added, and they will all be rendered on the same chart using the same X and Y scales.

 ## Further Study